Fetsami-Araya/ProjectCPSC219/README.md

 /Installation and Running Instruction

-Download the compressed file and decompress it.
-Open Eclipse and click the File button at the top left corner.
-Choose open project from file system and find the file folder decompressed from the compress file.
-Right click the Project imported and click Run As.
-Click the 1 Java Application option and choose
+Download the folder FinalVersion, and open it in Eclipse or any other IDE (Note: Ensure that you have JavaFX downloaded on your system).
+In Eclipse, choose open project from file system and select the src folder from FinalVersion as the project to import.
+Then, run the Main class in the application package as a Java Application.
-Main – application then click OK.